pryv/config-template-pryv.io/pryv.io/cluster/UPDATE-TO-CENTRALIZED.md

 ## Backup current configuration

 Backup your latest configuration files.
-They should be located in your `${PRYV_CONF_ROOT}/pryv/*/conf/` folder.
+They should be located in your `${PRYV_CONF_ROOT}/pryv/*/conf/` folders.

 ## Platform variables

-1. Based on your previous configuration, you must fill the platform variables which have been gathered in a single configuration file: `config-leader/conf/platform.yml`
+Based on your previous configuration, you must fill the platform variables which have been gathered in a single configuration file: `config-leader/conf/platform.yml`.
-2. You can either fill it directly from the inline commented hints of the configuration file or follow the instructions below to report your old values.
+You can either fill it directly from the inline commented hints of the configuration file or follow the instructions below to report your old values.

 ### Report old values